 Though Lava isn’t a big name in Nepal, it is a company that has been making phones since 2009.
 It focuses on budget smartphones and has been selling them in Nepal before Chinese smartphone makers like Xiaomi and Huawei took hold of the market.

-Lava is planning to launch two ‘flagship’ phones this new year.
+Lava has launched two ‘flagship’ phones this new year.
 These two Lava phones are called Lava R3 Note and Lava R5.
 In this article, we will be talking about the Lava R5.
 Though it is termed as a ‘flagship phone’, it is actually a budget flagship phone with specs similar to phones in the lower-midrange price segment.
+The Lava R5 will set you back Rs.
+22,999.

 Lava R5 Features

 At the front, the Lava R5 has a 6.22 inch IPS LCD HD+ display.
 Like the Lava R3, I find the design of the R5 appealing.
 R5 feels modern, thanks to the notch at the top.
 Moving on, the R5 is powered by an octa-core MediaTek Helio P22 processor and Power VR graphics.
-This processor and GPU are combined with 4GB RAM or 6 GB RAM.
+This processor and GPU are combined with 4GB RAM.

 The battery on the Lava R5 is rated at 3260 mAh and it supports 10W fast charging.